Digital abuse is an especially insidious form of abuse that is becoming more common.

-The best defense against digital abuse is to understand what it is and how to counteract it.
+The best defense against digital abuse is understanding what it is and how to counteract it.

 Examples of Digital Abuse

-Here are some common examples that can illustrate the different forms of digital abuse that you may encounter.
+Here are some common examples that illustrate the different forms of digital abuse you may encounter:

 - The abuser may try to control who the victim interacts with online.
 They may demand access to social media accounts or steal passwords to check on these interactions.